Where are we now?

 He built eight prototypes.
 The last of these, Mark 8, was tested and certified by SGS “the world’s leading inspection, verification, testing and certification company” (www.sgs.com).
 A copy of the certificate is available on request.
 It proves that an exothermic reaction in an enclosed reactor can be used to generate heat and therefore steam.
 This is the major breakthrough that is the foundation of Ardau.

-The prototypes he built all operated at a subcritical level (around 250C and 100 bar).
-He saw that if the reactor functioned at “Advanced Ultra-Supercritical” (A-USC) temperatures and pressures (700C and 300 bar) the process would be much more efficient.
-He worked to develop Ardau to A-USC level.
+The prototypes he built all operated at a “Subcritical” level.
+He saw that if the reactor functioned at “Advanced Ultra-Supercritical” (A-USC) temperatures and pressures the process would be much more efficient.
+He started working with Chi-Min Pang an engineer to develop Ardau to A-USC level.

 Our most urgent goal is to build the first Ardau system which we will use to demonstrate the Ardau technology to the world.

-We are now looking for investment funding and innovative businesses looking to pilot new green technologies.
-If you fit into either category or simply would like more information please contact Richard Wickes on +44 (0)20 7371 7001, or by e-mail as email@example.com.
+We are looking for investment funding and innovative businesses looking to pilot new green technologies.
+If you fit into either category or simply would like more information please contact Richard Wickes on +44 (0)20 3633 5736, or by e-mail as email@example.com.

 Conventional Power Stations emitting pollution